 ABSTRACT

-Recessive mutations in human metabolic genes can lead to rare diseases known as inborn errors of human metabolism.
-One class of these are acidurias, which are characterized by a toxic buildup of small organic acids.
-For instance, patients with recessive mutations in either subunit of propionyl-CoA carboxylase suffer from propionic acidemia because they cannot catabolize propionate, leading to its harmful accumulation.
+Mutations in human metabolic genes can lead to rare diseases known as inborn errors of human metabolism.
+One class of metabolic disease is the acidurias, which are characterized by toxic accumulations of small organic acids.
+For instance, patients with loss-of-function mutations in either subunit of propionyl-CoA carboxylase suffer from propionic acidemia because they cannot catabolize propionate, leading to its harmful accumulation.
 Interestingly, both the penetrance and expressivity of inborn errors of metabolism can be modulated by genetic background.
-However, modifiers of these diseases have not been identified, in part because of the lack of statistical power for rare diseases in human population genetics.
-Here, we use the nematode Caenorhabditis elegans to identify genetic modifiers of propionate sensitivity.
-We use a panel of 132 natural strains in genome-wide association mapping to identify two quantitative trait loci (QTL) associated with reduced propionate sensitivity.
-We find that natural variation in the putative glucuronosyltransferase GLCT-3, a homolog of human B3GAT, partly explains the difference in propionate sensitivity between a sensitive strain (BRC20067) and a resistant strain (DL238).
-By CRISPR/Cas9, we demonstrate that loss-of-function alleles in glct-3 indeed render the animals less sensitive to propionate. [something about the family here?].
-Our findings demonstrate that natural variation in metabolic enzymes can contribute to propionate sensitivity and provide a framework for characterizing genetic background contribution to a wide variety of inborn errors in human metabolism using C. elegans as a model.
+However, modifiers of these diseases have not been identified, because of the lack of statistical power for rare diseases in human genetics.
+Here, we use the nematode Caenorhabditis elegans to identify genetic modifiers of a model of propionic acidemia.
+A genome-wide association mapping across wild strains exposed to excess propionate identified five genomic regions correlated with reduced propionate sensitivity.
+We determined that natural variation in the putative glucuronosyltransferase GLCT-3, a homolog of human B3GAT, partly explained differences in propionate sensitivity in one of these genomic intervals.
+Using genome-editing, we demonstrated that loss-of-function alleles in glct-3 render the animals less sensitive to propionate.
+Additionally, we find that the C. elegans species has an expansion of the glucuronosyltransferase gene family, and copy number of members of this family influences sensitivity to excess propionate.
+Our findings demonstrate that natural variation in metabolic enzymes can contribute to propionate sensitivity and provide a framework for using C. elegans to characterize the contributions of genetic background to a wide variety of inborn errors in human metabolism.

 INTRODUCTION

-Inborn errors of human metabolism are rare genetic diseases in which dietary nutrients or cellular metabolites cannot be broken down to generate energy, biomass or remove toxic compounds.
-Most of these disorders are caused by recessive mutations in genes encoding metabolic enzymes or metabolite transporters.
+Inborn errors of human metabolism are rare genetic diseases in which dietary nutrients or cellular metabolites cannot be broken down to generate energy, biomass, or remove toxic compounds.
+Most of these disorders are caused by mutations in genes encoding metabolic enzymes or metabolite transporters.
 Inborn errors of metabolism are often considered monogenic disorders, however, the penetrance and expressivity of these diseases can vary {Argmann, 2016 #3436}.
 Therefore, it has been proposed that such diseases should be viewed as more complex traits in which not only environmental factors such as diet, but also genetic background, affect the age of onset and severity of the disease {Argmann, 2016 #3436}.
-In different genetic backgrounds, modifier genes can harbor genetic variation, and affect inborn error of metabolism penetrance and expressivity.
+In different genetic backgrounds, modifier genes can harbor variation and affect the penetrance and expressivity of metabolic disorders.
 However, because such diseases are rare, often with incidences of 1:50,000 or fewer, identifying modifier genes in human populations has been exceedingly difficult {Argmann, 2016 #3436}{Saudubray, 2018 #3598}.